 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers, and you would have to find a new PCP.
+Also, it's possible that your PCP might leave our plan's network of providers, and you would have to find a new PCP in our plan, or you will pay more for covered services.
 If your request to change your PCP is made on days 1-14 of the month, the effective date of your PCP change will default to the first of the current month in which you have requested your PCP change.
 If your request to change your PCP is made on days 15-31 of the month, the effective date of your PCP change will default to the first of the following month.